All Episodes

 But they bring all the bags off of the airplane.

-I had I had four guys with me, and they were going on to Miami.
+I had four guys with me, and they were going on to Miami.

-So we get in a customer's office, get my stamp uh on the passport as having re-entered the country, and I start helping the luggage guys distinguish my luggage from all the others because they've mixed it.
+And I start helping the luggage guys distinguish my luggage from all the others because they've mixed it.

-They got three carts.
+They've got three carts.

-This is customs!
+This is customs.

 You haven't been cleared.

-And uh I smile and said, I'm just trying to expedite my friends getting out of here when we when we finish because they're So I went over there and and that's when this uh that's when this whole process started.
+I said, I'm just trying to expedite my friends getting out of here when we finish because they're going to.

 But anyway, there was never any there there.

-It is not illegal to possess Viagris, like uh like being said, it's illegal to uh to possess prelosec or some other non-controlled, uncontrolled substance that's uh prescribed for things uh like what is prilic for, and acid medicine or what have you.
+Like, like being said, it's illegal to possess Prilosec or some other non-controlled, uncontrolled substance that's prescribed for things like Prilosec for, and acid medicine or what have you.

-Um that's it.
+So that's it.

-I appreciate the call out there, Jeff.
+I appreciate the call out there, Jeff, but it's over now.

-This incident has taught me I had a golf trip planned for Spain in August, and I have canceled it.
+This incident has taught me, I had a golf trip planned for Spain in August, and I have canceled it.

-I am not going to involve myself with United States customs for the next year and a half until this so-called probationary period uh evaporates.
+I am not going to involve myself with United States customs for the next year and a half until this so-called probationary period evaporates.

-And uh I know I'm going to offend some of you customs people out there with what I'm gonna say next, because I know most of you are in fact, this was the first one I've ever encountered like this.
+And I know I'm going to offend some of you customs people out there with what I'm going to say next, because I know most of you are.

-Most places they come on the airplane and do you, they process you there and they stamp your passport and search whatever they want to search, and sometimes they'll search the airplane, something take the seats out, you know, depending on where you're coming from.
+Most places, they come on the airplane and do you, they process you there, and they stamp your passport and search whatever they want to search.

-Uh well, you can't watch them do that.
+Well, you can't watch them do that.

 You're supposed to keep your distance.